 Group of Eminent Persons (GEM)

 To ensure an innovative and focused approach to advance the CTBT’s ratification by the remaining Annex 2 States, a group comprising eminent personalities and internationally recognized experts was launched on 26 September 2013 at the United Nations Headquarters in New York.
-Through their expertise, experience and political standing, this Group of Eminent Persons (GEM) supports and complements efforts to promote the Treaty’s entry into force as well as reinvigorating international endeavours to achieve this goal.
-As Presidents of the Article XIV process for the period 2015 to 2017, the Foreign Minister of Japan, Fumio Kishida, and the Foreign Minister of Kazakhstan, Erlan Idrissov, are ex-officio members of the GEM.
+Through their expertise, experience and political standing, this Group of Eminent Persons (GEM) supports and complements efforts to promote the Treaty’s entry into force, as well as reinvigorating international endeavours to achieve this goal.
+The Presidents of the Article XIV process serve as ex-officio members of the GEM.
+For the period 2018 to 2019, the Foreign Minister of Belgium, Didier Reynders, and the Foreign Minister of Iraq, Mohamed A. Alhakim, are the ex-officio members of the GEM.

-Members of the GEM last met on the margins of the CTBT Ministerial Meeting on 13 - 14 June 2016 in Vienna, Austria, where they adopted the group's Vienna declaration.
+Members of the GEM also met on the margins of the CTBT Ministerial Meeting on 13-14 June 2016 in Vienna, Austria, where they adopted the group's Vienna declaration.
 At the Ministerial Meeting, Angela Kane delivered a statement on behalf of the GEM.

 Before, the group gathered in Hiroshima, Japan in August 2015, where they discussed different approaches and modes of action to assist the Executive Secretary in securing the CTBT’s entry into force, in addition to focused discussions on the eight Annex 2 States that have not yet ratified the Treaty.
 In Japan, they adopted the Hiroshima Declaration.

 Nobuyasu Abe served as the United Nations Under-Secretary-General for Disarmament Affairs from 2003 to 2006.
-He was the Ambassador of Japan to the International Atomic Energy Agency and other international organizations in Vienna from 1999 to 2001, and Director-General for Arms Control and Science at the Japanese Ministry of Foreign Affairs from 1997 to 1999.
-He is currently a Vice-Chairman at the Japan Atomic Energy Commission.
+He was the Ambassador of Japan to the IAEA, CTBTO and other international organizations in Vienna (1999-2001), Director-General for Arms Control and Science at the Japanese Ministry of Foreign Affairs (1997-99), and Vice-Chairman at the Japan Atomic Energy Commission (2014-17).
+Most recently, he was a Senior Fellow of the Project on Managing Atom at Belfer Center for Science and International Affairs of the Harvard Kennedy School (2018-19).

 Abel Adelakun Ayoko